This article was updated for accuracy and relevance on December 24th, 2021.

 Pack Up and Hit the Road

 The beauty of road trips is hidden in the word: spontaneity.
 So don’t dwell too much on the planning before hitting the open road.
-With stylish luggage, 2 & 3 piece luggage sets, and multi-purpose travel accessories, and even pet travel carriers from BÈIS, everything has its place, keeping you organized on your next adventure… Whenever that adventure happens.
+With stylish luggage, 2 & 3 piece luggage sets, multi-purpose travel accessories, and even pet travel carriers from BÈIS, everything has its place, keeping you organized on your next adventure… Whenever that adventure happens.